National Debtline is a debt charity that helps individuals deal with their unwanted debts.

 Moreover, you could complain to their helpline or email them about your problem.
 You will get a response within an estimated time of 2-3 days.

-In case you are still not satisfied you could opt for an alternate debt solution.
+If you are still not satisfied you could opt for an alternate debt solution or debt management company.

 National Debtline is a registered debt charity.
 They provide free advice on debt related problems.
-In case you are unable to manage your debts, contacting the national debt could be worth it.
+If you are unable to manage your debts, contacting National Debtline could be worth it.

 They will be able to help you generate a plan to pay off your debts.
 Moreover, they will negotiate with your creditor.